 Given that every restaurant needs to schedule staff in order to serve their customers, scheduling practices vary wildly.
 Some restaurants schedule staff weeks in advance, while others do it only hours in advance.
 Some schedule their staff for long shifts, and others swear by short shifts.

 At 7shifts, we are always looking at the data surrounding restaurant scheduling and how use it to make restaurateurs more successful.
 As scheduling and workforce management are universal topics, we decided to dig into the data for 2017 and share the results of scheduling practices across the country.
-We analyzed data from over 150,000+ restaurant pros to provide meaningful metrics to benchmark your own performance against and learn something new.
+We analyzed data from 150,000+ restaurant pros to provide meaningful metrics to benchmark your own performance against and learn something new.
 Warning: the results may surprise you!

 Share this graphic on your own site: